felix-ops/JPDB-Media-Support/README.md

 - Choose the **Anki Deck** which contains the cards to fetch media from.
 - In the **Context Field** choose the field that contains the sentences.
 (It can contain both the Japanese and Translated sentences together, the extension will handle the separation)
 - Enable/disable **Auto Play Audio** and **Hide Native Sentence** as needed.
-- Hit **Sync Data with Anki** to fetch all the data from the anki cards
+- Hit **Sync Data with Anki** to fetch all the data from the anki cards.
 - Click **Save Config** to store your settings.

 ## How It Works